 Mila is a bit shorter and heavier than her sister Riley.
 She has lots of small, thin stripes that cover her body.
 Mila's left eye is a bit more squinty than her right which is due to a hereditary issue in which she was born without part of her eyelid.
 Our vet repaired the eyelid, however she still squints the left eye more than the right.
 Mila is submissive to Riley and stays out of her way when food is involved.

 Mila lives with her sister Riley in Pine Forest.
-Max Tiger lives to one side of them and just down the path is Tasha Tiger.
-Across the small road is the back part of Mona and Moki's enclosure.
+Max Tiger lives on one side of them, Tasha Tiger is across the path, as are Mona and Moki Tigers.
+Just down the road from Mila and Riley are Roscoe and Camilla Tigers.

 The unfortunate truth is that most wild animals are often worth more dead than alive.
 A tiger’s worth grows exponentially once its dead because every part of a tiger’s body, including the ground it dies on can be harvested and sold for a profit.
 A dead tiger is worth up to $50,000-$60,000 on the black market.
 A tiger’s eyes alone can be sold for over $200 to those who believe they can help cure epilepsy, in traditional Chinese medicine.
 In the last 100 years, poaching has led to the decline of 97% of the tiger’s wild population.
 Carolina Tiger Rescue asks that you not support either directly, or indirectly those who use tiger parts in any form or any who are involved in the buying, selling, or trading of tigers and their parts.